 We have done this before, over and over.
-At MIT, at Norwest Venture Partners, at Medical Innovation Partners and with other seed artists at major venture capital firms.
+At MIT, OHSU, Norwest Venture Partners, and Medical Innovation Partners.
+We have had investments in companies we have run or coinvested with Avalon, Kleiner, ARCH, Mayfield, Brentwood, Interwest, MDS Health Ventures, Ventures West and Lombard, Odier and Cie, to name a few.
 This is hard stuff.
 And you rarely get it right the first time through.
 Don't go it alone.

 Michael is currently the CEO of Lipidomics.
 He has previously been a life science venture capitalist (Norwest Venture Partners, Medical Innovation Partners, Milk Street Ventures, ONAMI), a senior executive in early stage life science companies (TomegaVax, CNS Response, Avior Therapeutics, LifeSpan BioSciences, StressGen Biotechnologies, Tacora) and a research chemist in the pharmaceutical and diagnostics industry (Syntex and Syva Research).
 Michael has done strategic alliances with many pharma companies, as well as raising over $300 MM in equity capital, including two IPO’s to date.
 Michael holds an MBA from the Sloan School of Management at MIT, an MS in Chemistry from the University of Washington as well as a BA in Chemistry from Reed College.